JackHeeley/App3Dev/SampleProgram/ReadMe.txt

 75. Logging optimizations now acceptably tidy.
 Unit test device ioctl has been reworked to retry device not ready (occurs in some paths).
 76. Refactored logging to a good level of readability.
 Reworked some comments and warnings.
 77. Comprehensive review of comments.
+78. Replaced deprecated nuget gsl package with ms-gsl 3.0.1 (copied headers to solution).
+79. Fixed broken check-in (ms-gsl 3.0.1 headers were not added properly to solution).